MicrosoftDocs/azure-devops-docs/docs/boards/queries/query-by-date-or-current-iteration.md

 > ![Query filter using the @CurrentIteration macro with team parameter](media/query-date-iteration/at-current-with-team-parameter.png)

 > [!TIP]
-> If the @CurrentIteration macro isn't working, check that the [expected iteration is selected for your team and that dates have been set for it](../../organizations/settings/set-iteration-paths-sprints.md#activate).
+> If the **@CurrentIteration** macro isn't working, check that the [expected iteration is selected for your team and that dates have been set for it](../../organizations/settings/set-iteration-paths-sprints.md#activate).

-To change the team parameter the system automatically sets, you choose it by typing the name of the team into the parameter field added below the <strong>@CurrentIteration</strong> macro.
+To change the team parameter the system automatically sets, you choose it by typing the name of the team into the parameter field added below the **@CurrentIteration** macro.

 > [!div class="mx-imgBorder"]
 > ![Choose team parameter](media/query-date-iteration/choose-team-parameter.png)